 - Remove the membrane from the back side of the ribs

-- Transfer rib pouch back to the smoker and continue to cook at 225°F. Let the ribs cook for a further 2 hours.
+- Transfer rib pouch back to the smoker and continue to cook at 225°F (107°C).
+Let the ribs cook for a further 2 hours.

-- Remove the rib puch from the grill and transfer to cooking surface.
-Carefully open pouch and allow steam to escape.
-Remove ribs and discard pouch and liquid contents.
+- Remove the ribs from the smoker.
+Carefully open the foil pouch and allow steam to escape.
+Remove ribs and discard the foil pouch and liquid contents.

 - Use a brush to apply BBQ sauce on both sides of the rib rack

 - Place baby back ribs back on smoker grates.
 Close lid and continue to smoke at 225°F for 1 more hour, or until BBQ sauce has set and ribs hit an internal temperature of 200-205°F (93-96°C).